Blue Neighbourhood Tour

-The Blue Neighbourhood Tour is the second concert tour by Australian recording artist Troye Sivan, in support of his debut studio album Blue Neighbourhood (2015).
+The Blue Neighbourhood Tour was the second concert tour by Australian recording artist Troye Sivan, in support of his debut studio album Blue Neighbourhood (2015).

 Background

 On 23 November 2015, two weeks before the release of Sivan's debut album, Blue Neighbourhood (2015), the tour was announced by Sivan while he was in Paris on his debut tour Troye Sivan Live.
 Shows in North America were announced, while tour dates in Europe were added two weeks later.
 In December 2015, it was announced that Allie X, LANY and Shamir would serve as supporting opening acts for select dates on the North American leg of the tour.

 Set list

 This set list is representative of the show on 3 February 2016, in Vancouver.
 It does not represent all dates throughout the tour.